 For 2020 (and beyond), the Ohio legislature is considering amending the statute to make most first-time offenses expungeable.
 Senate Bill 160, introduced by both a republican and a democrat in the state senate, would theoretically make all convictions sealable possible for first time offenders, with the exceptions of “murder, voluntary manslaughter, child abuse, patient abuse, kidnapping, human trafficking, terrorism, domestic violence and any sexually-based offense.”
 Also gone would be a waiting period for cases in which a defendant was never indicted (called a “no-bill’).

 Senate Bill 160 also proposes that first and second degree felonies be expungeable, but only after significant waiting periods.
-First, second, and third degree felonies are currently not expungeable.
+First and second felonies are currently not expungeable.
 The proposed law requires a 20-year wait after your conviction on a first degree felony to apply for expungement; you will have to wait 15 years for second degree felony.
 Lower level felonies would carry 10 year waiting periods.
 The waiting period for those convictions is currently only 3 years.

 So even if your conviction is not currently eligible for expungement, keep an eye on expungement law moving forward.
 The law continues to expand so that people with criminal records long past will continue to see more chances at having the record sealed.